 Licensing and Customer Service Functions: Staff who process licensing applications and renewals, and provide customer service by telephone, fax, e-mail, and in-person, is organized within one of the Unit's three licensing groups.
-One of these groups, Licensing Group C, serves five licensing programs, including the Texas State Board of Examiners of Professional Counselors.
-Other programs served by Licensing Group C include the Dyslexia Therapist and Dyslexia Practitioner Licensing Program, the Council on Sex Offender Treatment, the Texas State Board of Examiners of Marriage and Family Therapists, and the Texas State Board of Social Worker Examiners.
+One of these groups, Licensing Group C, serves four licensing programs, including the Texas State Board of Examiners of Professional Counselors.
+Other programs served by Licensing Group C include the Council on Sex Offender Treatment, the Texas State Board of Examiners of Marriage and Family Therapists, and the Texas State Board of Social Worker Examiners.
+Group C supported the Dyslexia Therapist and Dyslexia Practitioner Licensing Program through its deregulation - as soon as practicable after September 1, 2015 - as required by Senate Bill 202, 84th Legislature, Regular Session.

-Complaint and Investigation Functions: Staff members who receive, process, and investigate consumer complaints are organized within the Investigations and Quality Assurance Group, which provides complaint and investigation services for the 23 licensing programs of the Professional Licensing and Certification Unit.
+Complaint and Investigation Functions: Staff members who receive, process, and investigate consumer complaints are organized within the Investigations and Quality Assurance Group, which provides complaint and investigation services for the five licensing programs of the Professional Licensing and Certification Unit.